2023 UEFA Regions' Cup: Teams

 For political reasons, teams from Russia and Ukraine would not be drawn in the same group.
 The hosts for each group in the preliminary and intermediate rounds would be selected after the draw.
 On 28 February 2022, UEFA suspended all Russian clubs from participating in UEFA competitions.
 Russia's spot will be replaced by the preliminary round runners-up.

 Preliminary round

-The winners and the runners-up advance to the intermediate round to join the 30 teams which receive byes to the intermediate round.
+The group winners advance to the intermediate round to join the 30 teams which receive byes to the intermediate round.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).